-In our blog on Building Trust in the Era of Fake News, we discussed the increasing importance of purpose in all of your communications.
-Here we take a moment to look at why purpose is important, particularly in the realm of recruitment and internal engagement.
+In our blog on Building Trust in the Era of Fake News, we discussed the value of purpose in all of your communications.
+Here we take a moment to look at why purpose is important, particularly for recruitment and internal engagement.

 Your business' purpose or 'why' is an extremely useful resource when looking for content to broadcast or campaigns to run.
 This doesn’t mean that all the content you create should suddenly be about charitable causes or that it should be about ‘do-gooding’.
 It also doesn’t mean that all your content needs to be about your corporate purpose.
 It means that all the content that you create should have a tangential relevance to your ‘Why?’ as a business.
 This will provide an underlying coherence to your content at the same time as reinforcing your brand identity.
 It is a step towards your purpose being about actions, rather than just words.